 You can also auto-pay your credit card bills through simple online steps.

 7. Make Use Of Free services

 There are a ton of free services available to you in Canada.
 You don’t have to spend money on a lot of items in fact.

-For example, downloading the Flipp mobile app, you can compare grocery item prices and price match to save money.
+For example, by downloading the Flipp mobile app, you can compare grocery item prices and price matches to save money.
 The app’s pretty intuitive and encourages you to pre-select the items you are looking for before you head to the store.

-With the Costco Membership, you’ll also end up saving on the gas prices.
+With the Costco Membership, you’ll also end up saving on gas prices.